leonp84/code-institute-project-5/README.md

 ## Luxury Watches – The Philosophy

-Luxury watches are, in the true sense, not rare items (since they are usually mass produced) but give the semblance of rarity and are undoubtedly icons of status among those that can afford to where them.
+Luxury watches are, in the true sense, not rare items (since they are usually mass produced) but give the semblance of rarity and are undoubtedly icons of status among those that can afford them.
 Browsing the respective websites of the four popular Swiss watch brands sold on Heritage Company, it becomes clear that, while each target upper middle-class individuals with plenty of disposable income, each also variate somewhat is their precise demographic:

 - [Tag Heuer](https://www.tagheuer.com/) / Sporty, adventure seeking up and coming professionals.
-- [Breitling](https://www.breitling.com/) / Younger upper middle-class buyers looking for a touch of tradition with their purchase.
+- [Breitling](https://www.breitling.com/) / Younger, upper middle-class buyers looking for a touch of tradition with their purchase.
 - [Omega](https://www.omegawatches.com/) / An older, established clientele with more disposable income and higher-net worth than others on this list.
 - [Tissot](https://www.tissotwatches.com/) / Lower end middle class buyers with less disposable income, but who want to take the first step into watch collection.

-All four brands understand (and have inspired the business philosophy of Heritage Company too) that with luxury timepiece, one sells not a mechanical product that customers use to check the time (though that too), but one primarily **sells a lifestyle and a story**.
+All four brands understand (and have inspired the business philosophy of Heritage Company) that with luxury timepieces, one sells not a mechanical product that customers use to check the time (though that too), but one primarily **sells a lifestyle and a story**.
 A story of rarity, luxury and status.

 ## Heritage Company – The Story

 In the case of Heritage Company, the story is additionally built around the idea of family legacy and tradition.
-Of a luxury timepiece being an heirloom that travels with one through the important rites of passage of life.
+Of a luxury timepiece being an heirloom that travels with one through the important rites of passage, the milestones of life.
 This idea is reflected in the text on the landing page, the about us page, and of course, the company title!

-To summarize: Heritage Company is therefore designed with this demographic in mind: Young, up and coming middle and upper-middle class clientele, who are possible starting families, and have disposable income or the ability to quickly procure debt.
+To summarize: Heritage Company is designed with to reach a demographic of younger, up and coming middle and upper-middle class clientele, who are possibly starting families, and have disposable income or the ability to quickly procure debt.

 <br>